viveklad1/api-test-automation/README.md

 ## Running the application locally

 There are several ways to run an application on your local machine.
-One way is to run the cucumber test case is just right click on feature file and select run option.
+One way is to run the cucumber test case, just right click on feature file and select run option.

 ## Test Case Introduction
 I have covered all the end point to test rest end point in BDD manner.